tolgabp/briefly/README.md

 6. **Summary Quota**:
    - Each user has a daily quota of 20 summaries.
    - The quota resets every 24 hours.

-## Overview

-The Summarize API is a backend service designed to provide text summarization capabilities using a Large Language Model (LLM).
-It is built with Node.js and Express, offering secure authentication, rate limiting, and robust error handling.

-## Features

-- **User Authentication**: Secure authentication using JSON Web Tokens (JWT).
-- **Text Summarization**: Summarizes text using an LLM service.
-- **Rate Limiting**: Protects the API from abuse by limiting the number of requests per minute.
-- **Security Enhancements**: Utilizes Helmet to secure HTTP headers.
-- **CORS Configuration**: Allows cross-origin requests from specified domains.

 ## Architecture